 But even with convection vaporizers, it is definitely advisable.
 With a 100% perfectly working convection vaporizer this wouldn’t be needed…

 The reality unfortunately is:

-Especially with portable vaporizers, there aren’t many 100% convection vaporizers…this means stirring will help exposing those ‘hard-to-reach’ trichomes to the heated air.
-And this in turn means you will get the most out of your herb and thus need less herb to get you where you want…
+Especially with portable vaporizers, there aren’t many 100% convection vaporizers…this means stirring will help to expose those ‘hard-to-reach’ trichomes to the heated air.
+And this, in turn, means you will get the most out of your herb and thus need less herb to get you where you want…

 …increasing efficiency and saving money!

 3. Keep Your Vaping Companion Clean

 To keep your vaporizer functioning properly and efficiently, you need to regularly clean your baby up.

 Don’t let any resin build up in any parts of your air path and especially keep your bowl/filling chamber and the screen in your bowl/filling chamber clean.

 You want to keep airflow at the maximum, otherwise, extraction will be half-assed and your efficiency (and wallet) will take a hit.

 4. Start Your Temperature Low and Increase it Gradually